hawkinsw/QoOID/draft-olden-ippm-qoo.md

 If there is no overlay, the network requirement for the Video Conference is met and the likelihood of perfect application outcome is 100%.
 I.e., the QoO for Video Conferencing is 100
 If there is an overlay.
 Use the probability formula to quantify the risk of non-ideal outcome.

-A figure showing how we can measure a current latency distribution, map network requirements on top, and use the distances to calculate a probability of lag free outcome.

 Describing Network Requirements:
 A minimum throughput
 A list of percentiles and associated ms if reaches guarantees perfection (or at least no degradation because of the network)